 With these tools working together, any retailer can add instant rates to their checkout.
 Even better?
 There’s no need for custom development or long wait times for custom quotes.

-That retailer specializing in woodwork could benefit from the dual integrations by adding dimensional info on the product at hand.
-Even if a customer chooses to customize an item, you can add these options to the product info.
+That retailer specializing in woodwork could benefit from the dual integrations by adding dimensional info on the product.
+Even if a customer customizes an item, you can add these options to the product info.
 This means you can produce an instant shipping rate for every order, whether a footstool or a four-poster bed.

 Step 3: Appeal to Online Buyers